 Day 18 – Mirissa was in full swing, welcoming the peak season.
 Despite the crowd, there was a certain laid-back atmosphere everywhere I went.
 This place somehow managed to soothe a tired mind and open it enough to absorb something rejuvenating.
 I got high just on coconut water! it was a shame I had to leave later in the day as I badly wanted to cover a little more of this beautiful country before bidding adieu.
 As planned, I packed up and boarded a bus (route #32 again!) for Galle.
 About 45 minutes later I reached the old fort city.

 Day 20 – Sinharaja rain forest, another World Heritage site, beckoned me for a visit not so far away from Galle.
-I answered the call and took an early morning bus to Deniyaya (took a little over two hours), the nearest bus station to the forest reserve.
-From Deniyaya, it was a short tuk-tuk ride till the forest entrance (Deodawa).
-The entry ticket with guide (compulsory) costed 1644 LKR.
+I answered the call and took an early morning bus to Deniyaya (which took a little over two hours), the nearest bus station to the forest reserve.
+From Deniyaya, it was a short tuk-tuk ride to the forest entrance (Deodawa).
+The entry ticket with a guide (compulsory) cost 1644 LKR.
 It was a true Eden inside, complete with waterfalls and amazing flora and fauna.
-Incidentally, the reserve is a bird-watchers’ paradise!
+Incidentally, the reserve is a birdwatcher’s paradise!
 Beware of leeches though.
 Carry some salt to loosen any leech that decides to get cozy with you.
 I started back for Galle by bus from Deniyaya early in the evening.

 Day 21 – A Sri Lankan sojourn is almost incomplete without Bentota.
 Think of an

-Day 23 – Morning found me sitting with the most relaxed breakfast I ever had during the entire trip.
-Since my flight back home was scheduled for the evening, I took a short city tour of Gangaramaya Buddhist temple, National Museum and Dutch Museum before taking a stroll on the beach.
-Soon it was time to checkout and head for the airport.
+Day 23 – The morning found me sitting with the most relaxed breakfast I ever had during the entire trip.
+Since my flight back home was scheduled for the evening, I took a short city tour of the Gangaramaya Buddhist temple, National Museum, and Dutch Museum before taking a stroll on the beach.
+Soon it was time to check out and head for the airport.
 I took my final bus ride in this country to get to the airport (#187).
 Nawatha hamu wemu!

 Note: You can book budget accommodation across Sri Lanka using this link.
 I found this quite useful during my trip.